 I sometimes add other ingredients to the pan at the start, depending on the mood I am in at the time.
 Favourites include:

-- a tablespoon or two of toasted desiccated coconut….
+- 2-3 tablespoons of toasted desiccated coconut

 Serve and enjoy!